marcoshack/restful-matchers/README.md

 ## Usage

-Given the following JSON response:
+Given the following JSON object, with links represented as an array of `{rel: ... , href: ...}` objects:

 ```json
 {